-In addition to general lab space CVSSP hosts a number of unique research facilities.
+In addition to general lab space our Centre hosts a number of unique research facilities.

 Visual Media Laboratory

 The Centre has created the Visual Media Laboratory - a state-of-the-art video and audio capture studio that supports research in real-time video and audio processing and visualisation.
 The main feature of the lab is a network of eight high-definition, broadcast-quality cameras each with an associated grabbing and storage system.

 We also have more portable HD cameras which can be networked to either capture to tape or to our mobile capture system.
 This is supported by an extensive lighting rig.
 The cameras and display devices are linked to a reconfigurable SDI network, which also supports audio capture and playback.

 The Laboratory is also equipped with a 4sensor Coda MotionTMcapture system and two face capture systems: A commercial 3D static capture system; and an in-house dynamic 3D capture system.